Film Style Slow Motion in Digital Times

 What happens in a 5D (or Panasonic HVX 200) is that they use the sensor's 60 frame clock speed to capture the extra frames.
 While the footage is being recorded, frames are marked for processing.
 Through a special process, the footage is extracted and the frames playback as slow motion in a 23.98 timebase.
 (99.9% of all video based editing is 23.98 and NOT 24fps).

 There are other methods of extracting slow motion from shot footage which involve post production tools, such as Adobe After Effects with retiming software like Twixtor from RE:Vision Effects.
 This combination can produce super slow motion effects but it is all with interpolated frames.
 This is where capturing slow motion and creating slow motion vastly differ.
 In addition, while Twixtor is a powerful tool, not all footage is suitable for Twixtor because it uses color maps and intelligent pixel interpolation to draw the frames that do not exist.

+Another in-camera method is to capture at 59.94.
+Shane Ross offers an excellent video tutorial podcast at the COW that shows you how to convert 720p60 footage into very smooth slow motion using the CONFORM option of Cinema Tools.
 My advice when capturing 59.94 is to capture progressive frames; this way the footage can be interpolated back to 23.98, a pulldown can be added and a slow motion effect can be created by telling the software that the footage is 23.98.
 When it sees 60 frames, it plays them back at 23.98 speed.
 Here again, the limitation is 60fps slow motion.
 If you wanted to make that 120fps slow motion, you would only be doubling frames instead of playing back 120 unique frames -- you would be playing back every frame twice to simulate a slow motion effect.

 There is a big difference between in-camera Film Style Slow Motion and this method.
 Remember that with film style slow motion, the camera is capturing every frame, whereas in post-produced slow motion, the frames are being interpolated.